-My second mystery, Rip-Off, is a whodunit about Chechen organized crime set in Santa Monica, not Boston.
+My second mystery novel, Rip-Off, is a whodunit about Chechen organized crime set in Santa Monica, not Boston.
 The news unfolding in Boston has me and the rest of the world gob-smacked, as the Brits say.
 It may be that Chechnya in the end has nothing to do with the Tsarnaev brothers who went so terribly wrong.

 They did, after all, spend little time in Chechnya, and some would say their formative influences were right here in America.
 But Islamic Fundamentalism has a long reach.
 If indeed, their motivation lies at the feet of some warped image of Islam.

 In this fast-moving story we have no idea what motivated a murderous spree at the finish line of the Boston Marathon.
 What will be revealed to us on interrogating the surviving suspect will be filtered through Need to Know.
 It would be foolish of the government to tell us everything he reveals, and they won’t.

 I’ve been fascinated with Chechnya and the North Caucusus for years and read Chechen newspapers in English regularly to prepare to write Rip-Off.
 Take a look yourself.